What Is Trail Running? Run Wild: The Exciting Sport of Trail Running

 When running downhill, take short, light steps and lean back slightly to maintain your upper body upright.
 This will help you avoid falling.

-When you’re running uphill, maintain a tiny lean forward as you climb.
+When going uphill, maintain a tiny lean forward as you climb.
 Remember to keep your shoulders back and try for a medium stride; you don’t want to overextend your legs.

 Is Trail Running a Good Workout?